cu/silicon/README.md

 * python_virtual_environments
 * (et al)

-To put it another way, I want my notes to be a tool.
-They have very low value on their own, but very high value in conjunction with my work.
-Any time spent "curating" them is value subtracted from more important endeavours.
+To put it another way, I want my database of notes to be a tool.
+They have very low value on their own, but very high value in conjunction with my day-to-day work.
+Any time spent "curating" them is time subtracted from getting important things done.